wp-plugins/gotmls/readme.txt

 Contributors: scheeeli
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QZHD8QHZ2E7PE
 Tags: security, plugin, scan, remove, repair, malware, virus, recover, hacked, server, scripts
-Version: 1.2.04.09
+Version: 1.2.04.24
-Stable tag: 1.2.04.09
+Stable tag: 1.2.04.24
 Requires at least: 2.6
-Tested up to: 3.3.1
+Tested up to: 3.3.2

 This Anti-Virus/Anti-Malware plugin searches for Malware and other Virus like threats and vulnerabilities on your server and it helps you remove them.

 == Description ==

 As is, this plugin only scans for the use of the eval function on your site.
-If you register on gotmls.net you will have access to new definitions of "known threats" and added features like automatic removal and patches for specific security threats and vulnerabilities.
-Updated definition files can be downloaded automatically within the admin once your Installation Key is registered.
+If you register on gotmls.net you will have access to new definitions of "known threats" and added features like automatic removal, plus patches for specific security threats and vulnerabilities.
+Updated definition files can be downloaded automatically within the admin once your Key is registered.

-Updated Apr-12th
+Updated Apr-24th

+NOTICE: This plugin make use of a "phone home" feature to check for updates.
+This is not unlike what WordPress already does with all your plugins.
+It is an essential part of any worthwhile security plugin and it is here to let you know when there are new plugin and definition update available.
+If you're allergic to "phone home" scripts then don't use this plugin (or WordPress at all for that matter).

 == Installation ==

 1. Download and unzip the plugin into your WordPress plugins directory (usually `/wp-content/plugins/`).
 1. Activate the plugin through the 'Plugins' menu in your WordPress Admin.
-1. Register on gotmls.net from you admin page to have access to new definitions of "known threats" and added features like automatic removal and security patches.
+1. Register on gotmls.net to have access to new definitions of "known threats" and added features like automatic removal and automatic security patches from your admin page.

 == Frequently Asked Questions ==